zbaylin/ocaml/README.md

 # OCaml packaged for esy

 ## Contributor notes
-To package for esy, a `package.json` has to be placed in the root with the build instructions.
+To package the compiler for esy, a `package.json` has to be placed in the root with the build instructions.

 ## Getting started
 (Request the maintainers to create the target branch beforehand)